ApacheSub/bsc_recoverfunds_extension/README.md

 Then edit the file recoverFunds*.js by adding your ledger recovery phrase (the 24 words) to it's place by editing the mnemonic variable.
 Optionally also add the passphrase incase you used a "25th" word on your ledger.

-If you're using the brute version of the script, do the aforementioned steps and then also enter target address as well as how many iterations you wish to run (default 10000).
+If you're using the brute version of the script, do the aforementioned steps and then also enter target address as well as how many iterations you wish to run.
+Currently the script will be able to try different path values each ranging from 0...pathIterations.
+0...childIterations children is derived for each path.
+If needed, it might be worthwhile to experiment with different kinds of paths depending on the use case.
+This script should give a good idea on how it all works.

 If you have networking enabled, simply install required dependency: